1dolinski/essays/README.md

 essays
 ======

-A location to store thoughts that are important to me
+A location to store my thoughts.